Social security cover abroad

 So Ania was actually entitled to an invalidity pension from both Germany and Poland — each country paying a share proportionate to the years Ania had worked there.

-This will have no impact on your or your family's social security rights: health cover, family allowances, disability or old-age pension, etc.
+This will have no impact on your or your family's social security rights: health cover, family allowances, disability or old-age pension.

-Get a European Health Insurance Card (EHIC) to access healthcare services in the country you're posted to.
+To access healthcare services in the country you're posted to, make sure you get a European Health Insurance Card (EHIC).
 You can get an EHIC from your healthcare provider or the social security authorities in your home country.

-If you move your residence to your host country, ask the healthcare authorities in your home country for an S1 form instead.
-Give the S1 form to the host country's healthcare authorities on arrival.
+If, however, you move your residence to your host country, you or your employer should contact the healthcare authorities in your home country and request a Portable Document S1 (PD S1) form instead.
+You must then register the PD S1 with the host country's healthcare authorities on arrival.

-You should be able to present the A1 form to the authorities at any time during your stay abroad.
-If you're unable to do so, you might have to pay social security contributions there.
-If you are subject to an on the spot check by the labour inspectorate and you have a valid A1 form, your host country must recognise it.
+You should be able to present the PD A1 form to the authorities at any time during your posting abroad, for example, in case of an on the spot check by the labour inspectorate.
+As long as you have a valid A1 form, the authorities in your host country must recognise it.

 If you're a civil servant seconded to work in another EU country (at an embassy, consulate or other official institution abroad), you'll be covered by the social security system of your home country.